 If raw milk is not an option for you, A2 milk may be the best choice for clean milk.
 Remember, sometimes you have to do the best you can with what’s available to you, and choosing a healthier alternative is always better than doing nothing.

-As always, consider reaching out to the specific dairy to ask questions about vaccinations, the use of antibiotics, and if any bioengineered feed is when feeding their cows.
+As always, consider reaching out to the specific dairy to ask questions about vaccinations, the use of antibiotics, and if any bioengineered feed is used when feeding their cows.

 Understand That Dairy is at Risk

-At this time, it’s imperative that families seek out a source of clean milk.
+At this time, families must seek out a source of clean milk.
 Research indicates that mRNA-vaccinated mothers have messenger RNA detected in breast milk.
 With the confirmation that a breastfed baby is exposed to synthetic mRNA, the recent WHO announcement that there is an “unusual surge” in severe myocarditis in newborns and infants is highly suspect.
 If mothers pass mRNA biotechnology onto their babies via breastmilk, will dairy milk do the same?

 We Need Your Help

 Did you find this article helpful?
-If so, bookmark it and when you’re planning your next vacation click on any of the links below before finalizing reservations.
+If so, bookmark it and when you’re planning your next vacation, click on any of the links below before finalizing reservations.
 You’ll get the best price, we’ll earn a small commission, and you’ll help support future articles.

 Thank you!